-Brunnera macrophylla 'Looking Glass' is silver all over with leaves that cup downward.
+This variety of Brunnera macrophylla is silver all over with leaves that cup downward.
 The silver foliage makes its blue flowers stand out.
-Zones 3-8
+Zones 3-8.

 It's easy to see the origin of bleeding heart's common name when you get a look at its heart-shape pink or white blooms with a protruding tip at the base of the heart.
 They grow best in partial to full shade in moist, well-drained soil.
 Some types bloom only in spring and others bloom spring, summer, and fall, provided temperatures aren't too high.